 WERS is independent of any one manufacturer and acts as a fair, rigorous and credible system for testing performance claims.
 WERS-rated windows must meet all relevant Australian standards.
 The scheme forms part of the quality assurance that smart manufacturers offer their customers.
 It is all about certified performance.

-If you have any questions in regards to energy performance, please contact one of our knowledgeable Wideline sales staff who will be able to assist you.
+If you have any questions in regards to energy performance, please contact one of our expert Wideline sales staff who will be able to assist you.